shifengxu/VINE/README.md

 ### Downloading VINE Checkpoints

 Our models, VINE-B and VINE-R, have been released on HuggingFace ([VINE-B-Enc](https://huggingface.co/Shilin-LU/VINE-B-Enc), [VINE-B-Dec](https://huggingface.co/Shilin-LU/VINE-B-Dec), [VINE-R-Enc](https://huggingface.co/Shilin-LU/VINE-R-Enc), [VINE-R-Dec](https://huggingface.co/Shilin-LU/VINE-R-Dec)) and are also available for download from [OneDrive](https://entuedu-my.sharepoint.com/:f:/g/personal/shilin002_e_ntu_edu_sg/Eow35WqqamtKojEB2oX1CiUB1URh40K1xaFp-NsGPa2VBw?e=YCrnJo).

+## Demo
+We provide a complete demo that includes the processes of watermark encoding, image editing, watermark decoding, and quality metrics calculation in `./src/demo.ipynb`.
+Please refer to it for detailed instructions.

 ## Inference